will-rogers/StableStateSSF/README.md

 All movement data are publically available, and spatial data was collected from public resources.

-Spatial covariate data is provided as R data objects for ease, but the movement data (besides that contained in amt) is available on MoveBank.
+Spatial covariate data is provided as R data objects for ease, but the movement data (besides that contained in amt) are available on MoveBank.